Automated interpretation of deep sea imagery

 Proposed course plan during the master's degree (60 ECTS):

-Additional courses will be planned together with the student
+The rest of the cpourse plan will be determined together with the student

 Experience with GIS is an advantage